MehdiKallel/PAIS-Lab/README.md

 This component listens for messages in a specific channel on Discord, named 'orders'.
 When a message is received in this channel:

-1. The message is logged and added to the queue with metadata such as author's ID, name, and tag.
+1. The message is logged and added to the queue with metadata such as author's ID, name, order timestamp and tag.
 2. The application then checks for any matching rule from the stored rules queue.
 3. If a matching rule exists and applies to the received message:
    - The corresponding orders are removed from the queue.
    - The matched orders, along with the rule, are added to the results queue.
-   - A notification is sent to the waiting the task that its call was executed sucessfully.
+   - A notification is sent to the waiting the task that its implementation has finished execution.

 ## Example:
 1. **Navigate to the following url**: https://cpee.org/flow/?monitor=https://cpee.org/flow/engine/22643/